Veluthil/My-DevOps-Journey/Project 7 - CICD project with Jenkins and  Github - Build Triggers/README.md

 Repository URL: get the SSH URL for your previous step repo
 Credentials: Add Jenkins
     Kind: SSH Username with private key
-    ID: gitsshkey [or anything you like]
+    ID: gitsshkey [or aything you like]
-    Description: gitsshkey [or anything you like]
+    Description: gitsshkey [or aything you like]
     Username: your GitHub account
     Private Key: Enter directly -> Add -> Copy your PRIVATE key (in bash/terminal use 'cat ~/.ssh/id_rsa`) Add